-January 1, 2020, and annually thereafter.
 SMUD assembled an enterprise-wide team of subject-matter experts to prepare its plan in compliance with this legislation.
 SMUD's initial Wildfire Mitigation Plan ("WMP") was adopted by the Board in the fourth quarter of 2019, after circulation for public comment and review of the comprehensiveness of the plan by a qualified independent evaluator.
-The WMP and evaluator's report were submitted to the State Wildfire Safety Advisory Board (the "WSAB") in 2020.
-The WSAB was established pursuant to AB 1054 and is charged, among other things, with providing comments and advisory opinions relating to content and sufficiency of POU wildfire mitigation plans and recommendations on how to mitigate wildfire risk.
+The WMP and evaluator's report were submitted to the WSAB in 2020.